Luis-MolinaC/Shells/README.md

 # Shells

-Has 5 built in commands
+Has 5 built in commands:
 alias
 echo
 export